across the world

 Ronika Khanna, Founder of Montreal Financial

 One of my primary roles is Over the past few years, I have been trying to encourage my clients to move their accounting systems to the cloud.
-In 2020 I look forward to moving most of my clients to cloud-based accounting software that not only helps them save time through automation and provide better reporting but allows them to access all of their data remotely so that they can work from anywhere.
+I look forward to moving most of my clients to cloud-based accounting software that not only helps them save time through automation and provide better reporting but also allows them to access all of their data remotely so that they can work from anywhere.

 By adding our firm as an accountant to their files, we can provide support and guidance at any time and from any place, thereby allowing us to solve their problems speedily.
-Also, we look forward to providing guidance and training to my clients on setting up accounting software for their businesses.
+We look forward to providing guidance and training to my clients on setting up accounting software for their businesses.

 14. Expecting more Work-from-Home Environment